Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: Discusion and Summary

-We demonstrate two appropriate uses of this code, emphasizing the need for physically motivated functional forms for a given orbital evolution.
-In our case, we used the planetary instability simulation in \citet{Tsiganis:2005} to validate the use of our code and artificially evolve the semimajor axis and eccentricity of Uranus and Neptune.
-We choose an exponential function to evolve these parameters and confirm migration/damping timescales with dynamical friction derivations appropriate for the planetesimal disk in their simulation.
-We are able to reproduce two stages of migration and eccentricity damping, which we call the early and late stages.
-This result is important for studying various migration scenarios post-instability and how that affects the orbital distribution of trans-neptunian objects.
-Lastly, we find that artificially damping Neptune's eccentricity indirectly damps Uranus' eccentricity due to their secular coupling.
-At late stages of evolution, coupling between the latter two planets is important to consider since the planetesimal disk will have dissipated significantly.
+{An interesting application of this numerical approach is the ability to} isolate the impact of one planet's eccentricity damping {on another planet,} in the absence of a planetesimal disk.
+We find that artificially damping Neptune's eccentricity indirectly damps Uranus' eccentricity due to their secular coupling. {The extent to which Neptune's eccentricity damping affects Uranus depends on the damping timescale and change in eccentricity.} At late stages of evolution, coupling between the latter two planets is important to consider since the planetesimal disk will have dissipated significantly.